-International Migration and Refugee Law is one of the full time, one year specialisations within the VU Master of Laws Master’s programme, consisting of 60 EC in total.
+International Migration and Refugee Law is one of the full time, one year specialisations within the VU Master of Law Master’s programme, consisting of 60 EC in total.
 You will follow:

 - an in-depth course on Migration and Refugee Law, as well as a course on Legal Remedies for Migrants.

-- a range of elective courses, covering topics as diverse as irregular migration, philosophy of international and migration law, human rights, European law, labour and social security law, transnational law and Dutch Migration Law (Migratierecht) so that you can tailor your Master’s programme to your particular interests
+- a range of elective courses, covering topics as diverse as irregular migration, philosophy of international and migration law, human rights, European law, transnational law and Dutch Migration Law (Migratierecht) so that you can tailor your Master’s programme to your particular interests

 - master students of the specialisation International Migration and Refugee Law will have preference over other students in the selection for the Migration law Clinic

 - you will write a graduation thesis on a topic related to Migration and Refugee Law